Brajendra/notification-box/README.md

 <img src="https://github.com/TurquoiseSpace/notification-box/blob/master/assets/apk-0.0.3/Screenshot_2021-07-05-14-24-51-68.jpg" alt="Notification Box - Android - Copy Token" width="30%" height="30%">

-7) open your email, via gmail or any other email service, in app or browser, in your mobile, send yourself this token, on email, so you can access this token, on your laptop or desktop
+7) from your mobile, open an email client whichever you use, like gmail or any other email service, in app or browser, and send yourself this token, on email, so you can access / use it later, from your laptop or desktop

 <img src="https://github.com/TurquoiseSpace/notification-box/blob/master/assets/apk-0.0.3/Screenshot_2021-07-05-14-25-45-83.jpg" alt="Gmail - Android - Compose / Send Email" width="30%" height="30%">